-Second shooting a wedding with photographers who have more experience than you do.
+Second shooting a wedding with photographers who have more experience than you.

 Second shooting is great for experienced photographers as well as new ones.
 Sometimes even I second shoot, because there’s always more to learn.
-If you have the experience of shooting weddings on your own, find a photographer who’s has more experience.
+If you have experience photographing weddings on your own, find a photographer who has more experience.
 This gives you the best chance to learn something new.

 To sum up all these tips: